adala-wanyande/pizza-ordering-project/README.md

 The React app is a pizza restaurant website that allows a user to browse through the home, about us, and contact us pages to learn more about the restaurant.
 The website also offers a menu page where users can select from a variety of delicious pizzas and add them to a virtual cart.
 Once the user has added their desired menu items to the cart they are able to make an order in preparation for a hypothetical delivery.

-All this is done within a single page application, developed from scratch by team!
+All this is done within a single page application, developed from scratch by the team!

 ## Component Hierarchy
 ```txt